redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

     ``` sh
        $ odo delete
        ?
-Are you sure you want to delete the devfile component: java-spring-boot?
+Are you sure you want to delete the devfile component: java-springboot?
 Yes
-        ✓  Deleting devfile component java-spring-boot [139ms]
+        ✓  Deleting devfile component java-springboot [139ms]
         ✓  Successfully deleted component
     ```